 ๐Ÿ“ Bangkok โ€“ Samut Songkram - Bangkok (160 km): 2 hrs

-From here, take a boat ride on the canals out to a small coastal village where we learn how traditional coconut desserts are made.
-Join hands with the knowledgeable host in this homestay setting and try cooking a Thai dessert, which makes for a perfect snack on the way back to Bangkok.
+From here, we will take a boat ride along the canals to a small coastal village, where you will learn how traditional coconut desserts are made.
+Join hands with the knowledgeable host in this homestay setting and try making your own dessert—a perfect snack for the journey back to Bangkok.
+Enjoy lunch at a local restaurant.

-Overnight in Bangkok.
+Overnight in Bangkok

 Inclusions: